GramAddict/docs/configuration.md

   "min_followers"
         It is the lower follower bound for an account that can be interacted.
-If an account has less followers than this amount, it wont be interacted.
+If an account has less followers than this amount, it wont be interacted with.
         (e.g. "min_followers": 100)

   "max_followers"
         It is the upper follower bound for an account that can be interacted.
-If an account has more followers than this amount, it wont be interacted.
+If an account has more followers than this amount, it wont be interacted with.
         (e.g "max_followers": 1000)

   "min_followings"
         It is the lower following bound for an account that can be interacted.
-If an account has less followings than this amount, it wont be interacted.
+If an account has less followings than this amount, it wont be interacted with.
         (e.g. "min_followings": 300)

   "max_followings"
         It is the upper following bound for an account that can be interacted.
-If an account has more followings than this amount, it wont be interacted.
+If an account has more followings than this amount, it wont be interacted with.
         (e.g. "max_followings": 800)

   "min_potency_ratio"